awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 that user, and then log off and log on again by using your own credentials to set up the scheduled task.

-.. note:: You use the :code:`-ProfileName` parameter to specify a profile.
-This parameter is equivalent to the :code:`-StoredCredentials` parameter used by earlier |TWP| releases.
+.. note:: Use the :code:`-ProfileName` common parameter to specify a profile.
+This parameter is equivalent to the :code:`-StoredCredentials` parameter in earlier |TWP| releases.
 For backward compatibility, :code:`-StoredCredentials` is still supported.

 Default profile (recommended)